-Q. What is the fee for certification, and what does it cover?
+Q. What is the annual fee for Certification and what does it cover?

-A. The cost of certification for CLLA members is $1,000 for agencies with 5 to 20 employees; $1,700 for agencies with 21 to 49 employees and $2,450 for agencies with over 50 employees.
-The cost of certification, in general, is all-inclusive, including credit reports, four background checks and an on-site audit.
+ANSWER: The cost of Certification for CLLA members is $1,000 for agencies with 1 to 20 employees; $1,700 for agencies with 21 to 49 employees and $2,450 for agencies with over 50 employees.
+In general, the cost of Certification is all-inclusive including administrative fees, agency trade credit reports, auditing fees and marketing expenses.

 Q. How often will you conduct an on-site inspection?

 ANSWER: The on-site inspection is conducted the first or initial year of the Program and every fifth year after the last inspection.
 An interim on-site inspection may be required if there is a significant change in ownership or operations.
 There is an on-site inspection fee of $750.00 to cover the costs.